Join Here | Log In

 Peripheral Neuropathy and Vitamin B6:

-However, excess consumption of vitamin B6 supplements for long periods of time (months to years) has caused neuropathy or movement disorders in a few individuals.
+Vitamin B6 deficiency is one of the more common causes of peripheral neuropathy.[ref][ref]
+On the other hand, excess consumption of vitamin B6 supplements for longer periods (months to years) has caused neuropathy or movement disorders in a few individuals.
 Some people report that high doses of B6 cause tingling and numbness.

 There are two forms of B6 available as supplements: Pyridoxine HCL and P5P.
 Pyridoxine HCL is the more common type and is usually found in cheaper supplements.
 Recent research shows that supplementing with the pyridoxine form of B6 at higher doses can paradoxically inhibit the creation of P5P.[ref]